nusco/narjillos/backlog.md

 * Count species with simple clustering algorithm
   Levenshtein-based

-+ "Next in cluster" and "Next cluster" buttons while following
+* "Next in cluster" and "Next cluster" buttons while following
   Without this, it becomes very hard to understand how the creatures are clustered.
   Also apply during demo.

-+ Continuous clustering
+* Continuous clustering
   Needs a fast clustering process.
 Obvious way: cache Levenshtein distances.
   Compare clustering performance with Levenshtein and SimHash distances.
   Also look for other ways to optimize.

 * Track number of species clusters in history
   Or during lab analysis if too slow.

 - Track composition of species clusters in history

 - Track genera/species/mutations separately
   They are just different cluster radiuses.

-##Self-Regulating Ecosystem
+##Ecological Niches
 >goal: multiple species

-    Encourage disruptive evolution, which should result in sympatric speciation.
+    Use different kinds of food to encourage sympatric speciation.

-    If I don't get sympatric speciation after implementing this, then maybe I need
+    If I don't get sympatric speciation after implementing this, then try the Self-Regulating Ecosystem feature.

-    something more.
-Sexual reproduction, maybe?
+* Different kinds of food

-* Atmosphere chemistry
+  probably over a 1- or 2-dimensional continuum.
+(1-dimensional is easier to graph, 2-dimensional has more space for niches). for example, red to green, and all the intermediate colors.

-* Narjillos produce a molecule
+* Narjillos consume food based on their body shape
-  based on visible body qualities - metabolic rate?
+  how exactly?
+I need to come up with some kind of 1-dimensional relationship here.

-* Narjillos consume a molecule
+  Maybe body size? or color?

-  faster reproduction? lower energy expenditure?
+* Narjillos select food

-* Ecological Niches
+  this could be tricky. how does a creature decide that food is "good enough"? most likely, they pick the food that they "like" best. but what if better food appears nearby? there is a risk that a creature will starve while trying to reach better and better food. another totally different approach is mixing this with Geographical Food Distribution (a separate story), and having narjillos have a favourite direction (genetically determined) that they use to look for food instead of a favourite type of food.
+Each Narjillos would eat any kind of food, but only find nutrients in the "right" kind.
+Narjillos who tend towards the wrong direction will likely die.

-  tweak chemistry to encourage speciation
++ Phenogenealogical trees

-+ Local atmosphere
+  Like in the paper by Woehrer, Hougen and Schlupp.
+They are a great way to understand what is happening and how species are diverging.

-  atmosphere composition is a map instead of a global value
++ Geographical food distribution

-+ Atmosphere composition "heat map"
+  For example, red is higher up in the culture, green is lower down.

 ##Intuitive Navigation